ejboettcher/DIY_MedicalLike_Facemask/README.md

 Use a sheet of paper for your template.
 Cut a single pieces of cloth the size of a sheet of paper + sheet of paper facing the other length.
 This gives out ~ 19 inches in length by 8.5 inches.
 You do not have to be exact, simply within the ballpark.
 Make larger or smaller for your head.

-From here our I will refer to this a the *square*.
+From here on out, I will refer to this as the *square*.

 | Pocket Sizing |
 |:--:|